dominicbosch/webapi-eca/README.md

     cd webapi-eca
     npm install

-In case you receive an error containing following warning "WARN This failure might be due to the use of legacy binary "node"":
+In case you receive an error containing 'WARN This failure might be due to the use of legacy binary "node"', try to solve it with nodejs-legacy:

     install nodejs-legacy